MarkPinsker/23-Conjecture/README.md

 ### 3. Run the program

-Start up commasnd prompt and if you using standard Python enter:-
+Start up command prompt and if you using standard Python enter:-

    py 23Conjecture.py Config-readfile.txt